Last updated on: 2023-06-02 13:22:55.

 POST https://{{velos_chassis1_chassis_partition1_ip}}:8888/api/data/f5-utils-file-transfer:file/transfer-status

-A status similar to the one below will show a status of completed if successful:
+A status like the one below will show a status of completed if successful:

 {